8 day hikes in Mid-Canterbury, New Zealand

 Turn onto Lyndon Road from SH 73.
 Drive to the end of the lake where the Lake Lyndon lodge is.
 The track starts in behind the lodge.

-Mt ALFORD
+Mt Alford

 1171m | 711m gain | 8.5km return | 3.5 hour return